 Many brands and merchants often ask one question when discussing cross-border eCommerce website-building service providers.
 Why do we need to pay for a commission per transaction with an initial outlay investment as well?
 Silly?
 Shopify is just charging a fixed monthly cost, which is not eating the business profit margin all the time since day one.
 Shopify is not a burden along with your business scaling.

 Obviously, their thoughts are correct.
-But this type of mindset and thought is mainly from those brands and merchants who are operating one, or two head cross-border markets.
+But this type of mindset and thought is mainly from those brands and merchants who are operating one, or two-head cross-border markets.
 Regardless of their domestic market, they are still doing cross-border eCommerce business, for example, a Chinese brand sells products to the USA and Canada.
 Shopify absolutely is able to meet your demands and be fulfilling the feature.
-But the point is how come if you capture global demand?
+But the point is how come you capture global demand?